 Therefore, you should discourage as much foot traffic on your lawn as possible.

 You can do this by keeping your sidewalks and walkways shoveling, so people (and you!) are less tempted to walk across the yard instead.
+And if it’s possible, even keep your pets off your pet friendly lawn so that urine doesn’t build up and cause brown patches.

 If your area is prone to snow, don’t just shovel one pathway to and from your sidewalk to a garage, storage shed or other area of your property.